-When you think of a COS (content optimization system), you probably picture yourself revising old posts to boost their performance.
-But content optimization should be a part of your entire content creation process.
-That way, you’re getting all you can out of your content.
+When you think of a COS (content optimization system), you probably picture yourself revising old posts to boost organic traffic.
+But there’s a lot more to developing an effective content optimization strategy.

-There are two ways you can optimize your content: manually, or with the help of AI (artificial intelligence).
-Both use an eight-step process to create and optimize your content.
+There are two ways you can optimize content: manually, or with the help of AI (artificial intelligence).
+Both use an eight-step process to create and optimize content.

-First, let’s take a look at the eight steps of content creation, outlined in our infographic, and how you can optimize every stage to ensure you end up producing high-quality content.
+First, let’s take a look at content creation steps outlined in our infographic, and how you can optimize every stage to ensure you end up producing high-quality content.

 The 8-Step Content Creation Process